C Container Collection (CCC)

 Value:

-Initialize a fixed map at compile or runtime from a previously declared fixed map type with no allocation permission or context.
+Initialize a fixed map at compile or runtime from any user chosen type with no allocation permission or context.

 Parameters